pyeve/eve-demo/README.rst

         }
     }

-In the example above, ``item2`` got a validation error and was not inserted, while ``item1`` was successfully inserted.
+In the example above, ``item2`` got a validation error and got reject, while ``item1`` was successfully inserted.
 API maintainer has complete control on data validation.
 Since Eve validation is based on Cerberus_, it is also possible to extend the system to suit specific use cases.
 Check out the settings.py_ module used in this demo to get an idea of how data structures are configured.